open-telemetry/opentelemetry-specification/specification/trace/api.md

 - `RecordException(exception: Exception)`
 - `RecordException(type: String, message: String, stacktrace: String)`

+Note that as per the semantic conventions, only exceptions leaving the scope of a span unhandled must be recorded.

 ### Span lifetime

 Span lifetime represents the process of recording the start and the end